 “We will never allow Ireland to suffer”

-Addressing members of the Irish parliament in Dublin on 21 September, Parliament’s Brexit coordinator Guy Verhofstadt said: “This border created chaos, hate and violence.
+Addressing members of the Irish parliament in Dublin on 21 September 2017, the Parliament’s Brexit coordinator Guy Verhofstadt said: “This border created chaos, hate and violence.
 So to reduce it to a line on a map was a crucial achievement.”
 He added: “We will never allow Ireland to suffer from the British decision to leave the EU.”

 All people born in Northern Ireland are entitled to Irish, and thus EU, citizenship.
-In the resolution adopted on 3 October, MEPs stressed that “no obstacles or impediments” should prevent people in Northern Ireland from fully exercising their rights to EU citizenship.
-Parliament also underlined that a “unique” solution will be required to prevent a hardening of the border.
+In the resolution adopted on 3 October 2017, the MEPs stressed that “no obstacles or impediments” should prevent people in Northern Ireland from fully exercising their rights to EU citizenship.
+The Parliament also underlined that a “unique” solution will be required to prevent a hardening of the border.